geo-ant/blog/_posts/2024-07-14-rust-address-sanitizer-with-c.md

 # The C Library Code

 The code in this article contains everything you need to run this example.
-Thus, we'll use some silly example code for both the C and the Rust part, just enough to trigger problems that we can examine with ASan.
+Thus, we'll use some silly code for both the C and the Rust part, just enough to trigger problems that we can examine with ASan.

 ```c